nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 The treasury fund will be used to fund ongoing research and development of the protocol, as well as building the ecosystem of the Nervos Network.
 The use of the treasury funds will be open, transparent and on-chain for everyone to see.
 Compared to an inflation-based treasury funding model, this model doesn't dilute long-term token holders (who have deposited their tokens into the NervosDAO).
 Funding of protocol development is strictly derived from the opportunity cost to short-term token holders.

 The treasury won't be activated immediately upon the main-net launch of the Nervos Common Knowledge Base.
-It will be activated with a hard-fork later, only after the Nervos Foundation has exhausted the Ecosystem Fund, included in the Genesis block.
+With the community's approval, it will be activated with a hard-fork later, only after the Nervos Foundation has exhausted the Ecosystem Fund, included in the Genesis block.
 Prior to activation of the treasury, this portion of the secondary issuance will be burned.

 ### 4.7 Governance